romainmarcoux/romainmarcoux/README.md

 📞📧 Pour tous vos besoins en cybersécurité, n'hésitez pas à me contacter via LinkedIn : [mon profil](https://linkedin.com/in/romainmarcoux/)

 # [EN] Infos

+On GitHub, I maintain an [aggregation](https://github.com/romainmarcoux/malicious-ip) of lists of malicious IP addresses that you can integrate into your systems (firewalls, web servers, WAF, proxy...).

 I offer my expertise in cybersecurity as a freelancer to end customers and as a subcontractor to partners lacking resources or expertise.